 2301 Vanderbilt Place

-APPLICATION FEE: There is a $175 fee for the MBA program application.
+APPLICATION FEE: There is a $200 fee for the MBA program application.

-DEFERRED ADMISSION AND REAPPLICATION: The Vanderbilt MBA program may offer deferred admission on a case-by-case basis.
-If admitted to the program in a year in which you choose not to enroll, you must request approval for a deferral.
-Financial aid is not guaranteed from one year to the next.
+DEFERRED ADMISSION: The Vanderbilt MBA program may offer deferred admission on a case-by-case basis.
+If admitted to the program you may request approval for a deferral.
+Merit-based scholarships are not guaranteed from one year to the next.

 MAILING SUPPLEMENTAL MATERIALS: We recommend that you keep copies of everything you submit to Vanderbilt for the duration of the application process.
 Please mail any supplemental application materials not submitted electronically to:

-Center for Data Management
+Center for Data Management-OWEN

 2301 Vanderbilt Place